Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Instability of propagative plane wave sets

 \section{Instability of propagative plane wave sets}

-The purpose of this section is to present the pitfalls encountered when using \emph{propagative} plane waves to approximate Helmholtz solutions in the unit disk.
-In particular, as we prove next, propagative plane waves with equispaced angles fail to yield stable approximations.
-Yet, approximations of Helmholtz solutions using propagative plane wave expansions are the main ingredient of many Trefftz schemes.
+The purpose of this section is to present the pitfalls encountered when using \emph{propagative plane waves} (PPW) to approximate Helmholtz solutions in the unit disk.
+In particular, we show that PPWs with equispaced angles in general fail to yield stable approximations.
+This implies that problems can not be solved numerically to arbitrary accuracy or, in some cases, to any accuracy at all.
+The main effort is to show that PPW approximations lead to large expansion coefficients and that this problem can not be avoided using PPWs alone.